I messed with Nikola a while back, but ended up going with Hugo. Nikola has evolved in the last couple years, though. Let’s check it out!

 Fire up an editor — or do it automatically with

-nikola new_post -e —
+nikola new_post -e — and add something!

-Unless you configure it differently, Nikola uses ReStructuredText for new posts.
+Unless you configure it differently, Nikola uses reStructuredText for new posts.
 RestructuredText, or ReST, is a formatting language similar in spirit to Markdown.
 The syntax looks different, but they share a purpose: simplified writing compared to HTML for everything.
 And of course Markdown is supported for those who prefer it.

 Nikola reads our post’s metadata from ReST comments at the front of the file.
 I know I will miss something important if I tried summarizing it.
 Let’s just link to Nikola’s own metadata documentation.